StarlightSearch/EmbedAnything/docs/blog/posts/beyond.md

 **Reflecting on EmbedAnything: A Year Later**

-A year ago, I shared the story behind EmbedAnything—how we built and scaled an embedding infrastructure that has since been adopted by developers at Microsoft, Meta, Tencent, AWS, and Alibaba.
+A year ago, I shared the story behind EmbedAnything—how we built and scaled an embedding infrastructure that has since been loved by developers at Microsoft, Meta, Tencent, AWS, ByteDance and RedHat.
 In that post, I documented our journey: the technical decisions that enabled massive scale, the enterprise collaborations that shaped our direction, and our unwavering commitment to building best-in-class infrastructure for RAG and agentic systems.

 <!-- more -->